-Nicki Minaj And Ariana Grande Have More New Music Coming, So Prepare Yourselves
+Nicki Minaj And Ariana Grande Have More New Music Coming

-Just one day after releasing the very risque cover for her upcoming album, Queen, Nicki Minaj has released news that will surely send her “Barbz” in another frenzy.
+Just one day after releasing the very risque cover for her upcoming album, Queen, Nicki Minaj has released news that will surely send her “Barbz” into another frenzy.

-According to Billboard Magazine, Nicki Minaj hinted that she and one-time collaborator Ariana Grande may be releasing some new music, together, again soon.
+According to Billboard Magazine, Nicki Minaj hinted that she and one-time collaborator Ariana Grande may be releasing some new music together again, and soon.

-Fans long suspected that the duo would team up again after Minaj and Grande did a surprise performance of their song, “The Light is Coming,” at the Wango Tango concert in Los Angeles, CA, on June 2.
+Fans long suspected that the duo would team up again after Minaj and Grande did a surprise performance of their song, “The Light is Coming,” at the Wango Tango concert in Los Angeles, California, on June 2.

-Shortly thereafter, a fan of both Minaj and Grande hinted that the duo was filming a video for the song, to which Ariana Grande responded by saying that the video had already been completed.
+Shortly after, a fan of both Minaj and Grande hinted that the duo was filming a video for the song, to which Ariana Grande responded by saying that the video had already been completed.

 But fans immediately speculated that there would be more than just “The Light Is Coming” up for offer, because in Grande’s tweet, she said that she and Nicki Minaj had only finished filming the video for “that one.”